isa-group/SaaS-analysis/README.md

 ## ⚠️ Disclaimer

-This project is part of the research activities of the [ISA Group](https://www.isa.us.es/3.0/) and was specifically created as a laborratory package for the paper: CAISE'25.
+This project is part of the research activities of the [ISA Group](https://www.isa.us.es/3.0/) and was specifically created as a laborratory package for the paper: "Taming Complexity: Automated Analysis of Intelligent Pricings".
 Please note that the project should be used with caution.
 We are not responsible for any damage caused by the use of this software.
-If you find any bugs or have any suggestions, please let us know by opening an issue in the [GitHub repository](https://github.com/isa-group/SaaS-analysis/issues) with the label: **CAISE'25**.
+If you find any bugs or have any suggestions, please let us know by opening an issue in the [GitHub repository](https://github.com/isa-group/SaaS-analysis/issues) with the label: **CAISE'25-Research-Track**.

 ## 📜 License